stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/rules-pi-sensehat.md

 The rule you will be creating will be an alert when the temperature level breaks a threshold.
 This kind of setup can be used in the real world to monitor equipment in factories or industry to ensure it doesn't exceed safe levels.
 The concept can also be used for things like temperature monitoring of machinery to ensure it doesn't overheat, or vibration monitoring to ensure a machine isn't breaking.
 In most situations you would either want an alert through a notification such as an email, or through direct control of a machine.

 This part will cover sending an email alert.
-In a later step, you will enhance this rule to control the IoT device by lighting an LED, or showing a message on the console of the virtual IoT device.
+In a later step, you will enhance this rule to show a message on the SenseHat Display, or showing a message on the console of the virtual IoT device.

->**The Sense HAT does not have noise detection capabilities.
-You can emulate this by adjusting the code as instructed.
-You can also configure a temperature or humidity alarm instead of a sound alarm.**

 ## Create an IoT Central rule